Template and InstanceType Management

 -

-When the Boot mode menu pops up, select the BIOS boot mode from the drop-down menu.
+When the Boot mode menu pops up, select the BIOS boot mode from the drop-down menu and click the Save button.

 -